JadCombreau/Analytical_circular/CopyInit.md

 ## Copy Init
 ### Script Language

-All the __Copy Init__ box is written in Python.
+All the __Copy Init__ box is written in Shell UNIX language.
 ### What the box does ?

- This aim Python script box is to copy folders from our Job folder (after modifications by previous boxes) into the Numacous folder.
+ This aim Shell script box is to copy folders from our Job folder (after modifications by previous boxes) into the Numacous folder.

 *__Copy Init__ box is preceded by the __Scenario Analyser__ box (this box makes it possible to test if files or directories do not exist and therefore to determine which configurations or frequencies to restart) and followed by the __Update Monitoring__ box (allows to update the status of the workflow and to pass the finished parts in "completed")*.